rohitsunilsharma2000/exam-notes/Cryptography & Network Security/cryptography-test-paper/Cryptography_Security_LongQuestions_Set1.md

 2. **IDEA Algorithm:**

    * a) Explain the working of the IDEA algorithm with a structure diagram._👉 page:-39,42,43_
-   * b) Compare its key size and number of rounds with DES.
+   * b) Compare its key size and number of rounds with DES._👉 page:-42_

 3. **Attacks:**